mehazinfaizal/Salary-prediction-using-Linear-regression/README.md

-# Salary Prediction using PySpark Linear Regression
+# Simple Salary Prediction using PySpark Linear Regression

 This project demonstrates a Machine Learning pipeline using PySpark to predict employee salaries based on different features such as age, experience, education, and categorical variables.